aw3r1se/macOS-cursors/README.md

 # MacOS Cursor Pack

-Lightweight set of custom mouse cursors wrapped in one CSS file.
+Lightweight set of macOS mouse cursors wrapped in one CSS file.

 Drop it into any web-project and swap default pointers with stylish ones in seconds.

----

 ## 🔧 Installation